Sandy Hook Elementary School shooting: Survivors' eyewitness accounts

 First-grade teacher Kaitlin Roig, 29 years old, hid 15 students in a bathroom and barricaded the door, telling them to be completely quiet to remain safe.
 It is believed that Lanza bypassed her classroom, which was the first classroom on the left side of the hallway.
 Following a lockdown drill weeks earlier, Roig had failed to remove a piece of black construction paper covering the small window in her classroom door.
 Lanza may have assumed that Roig's classroom was empty because the door was closed and the window was covered.

 School library staff Yvonne Cech and Maryann Jacob tried to hide 18 children in a part of the library the school used for lockdown in practice drills.
 When they discovered that one door would not lock, they had the children crawl into a storage room, where Cech barricaded the door with a filing cabinet.

+Music teacher Maryrose Kristopik barricaded her fourth-grade class inside an instrument storage closet after hearing gunshots broadcast over the school's public address system.
+Lanza then entered the classroom and banged on the closet door screaming "Let me in!
+Let me in!"
+The class remained completely silent inside the locked closet, and Lanza left the room without gaining entry.

 Two third-grade students, chosen as classroom helpers, were walking down the hallway to the office to deliver the morning attendance sheet as the shooting began.
 Teacher Abbey Clements pulled both children into her classroom, where they hid.

 Laura Feinstein, a reading specialist at the school, gathered two students from outside her classroom and hid with them under desks after they heard gunshots.
 Feinstein called the school office and tried to call 911, but could not connect due to lack of reception on her cell phone.
 She hid with the children for approximately 40 minutes, at which point law enforcement came to lead them out of the room.

 When police interviewed survivors, a teacher recalled hearing Lanza curse several times, as well as telling them to, "Look at me!", "Come over here!", and "Look at them!"

 Shooter's suicide

 The police heard the final shot at 9:40:03 a.m.
 They believed that it was Lanza shooting himself in the lower rear portion of his head with the Glock 20SF in classroom 10.
-Lanza's body was found wearing a pale green pocket vest over a black polo shirt over a black T-shirt, along with black sneakers, black fingerless gloves, black socks, and a black canvas belt.
-Other objects found in the vicinity of Lanza included a black boonie hat and thin frame sunglasses.
-The Glock was found, apparently jammed, near Lanza, and the rifle was found several feet away from him.
+The Glock was found, apparently jammed, near Lanza's body, and the rifle was found several feet away from him.
 A 9mm SIG Sauer P226, which had not been fired during the incident, was also found on Lanza.